AWX

 <Accordion title="Empty results">

-* The token's user may lack visibility — grant access to the relevant organizations and inventories
+The token's user lacks visibility into the requested resources.
+Grant access to the relevant organizations and inventories in AWX, then retry.

 </Accordion>

-* **HTTPS only** - Always use an HTTPS AWX URL
+- **HTTPS only** — always use an HTTPS AWX URL; plaintext connections expose the access token.

 ## Related